Weak U.S. jobs figures could hit world equities

 China is set to release first-quarter gross domestic product, inflation figures and trade balance data.

-U.S. earnings growth is expected to come in at 3.2 percent for the first quarter, but that figure falls to 1.8 percent year-over-year growth when Apple Inc (AAPL.O), the world's biggest company by market value, is excluded.
+U.S. earnings growth is expected to come in at 3.2 percent for the first quarter, but that figure falls to 1.8 percent year-over-year growth when Apple Inc, the world's biggest company by market value, is excluded.

 The weak U.S. payrolls report for March could renew hopes for more stimulus from the Federal Reserve.
 That could conceivably help stocks and hurt the dollar.